 The Elephant Nature Park is an elephant rescue and rehabilitation camp where visitors can get an elephant education, plus feed and bathe these majestic creatures.
 The park is located just an hour from the Chiang Mai city center and they will even pick you up at your hotel to take you there.
 This was one of my favorite things to do near Chiang Mai.

 There are a dozen reasons to go the Chiang Mai’s famous Sunday night market and shooting a beebee gun is one of them.
-A round will run you a whopping 10 baht (0.30 cents usd), but it may cost you significantly more to actually hit the bull’s-eye.

 On the grounds of Wat Suan Dok you can indulge in a delicious meal at Pun Pun.
 This organic restaurant is a project aimed at supporting local organic farmers and farmer networks.
 Using the freshest ingredients you will find everything from a mixed vegetable salad to deep fried shitake mushrooms.